arey/hibernate-hydrate/readme.md

 </dependency>
 ```

-Please note that we are not able to support Hibernate 6.0 due to bugs in it.
+Please note that we are not able to support Hibernate versions 6.0 up to 6.1.5 due to bugs in them.

 Hibernate Hydrate artefacts are available from [Maven Central](https://repo1.maven.org/maven2/com/javaetmoi/core/javaetmoi-hibernate6-hydrate/)